saymrwulf/prophet/notes.md

-2021-01-19T18:19:00 - Quick fix, referencing a known issue from the official repo (prophet) 2021-01-19T06:37:00 - Implementing approach from a new paper read last night (prophet) 2021-01-19T19:44:00 - Quick fix, referencing a known issue from the official repo (prophet)
+2021-01-19T18:19:00 - Quick fix, referencing a known issue from the official repo (prophet) 2021-01-19T06:37:00 - Implementing approach from a new paper read last night (prophet) 2021-01-19T19:44:00 - Quick fix, referencing a known issue from the official repo (prophet) 2021-01-19T04:37:00 - Minor doc updates: linking to article on quantization (prophet)